dart-lang/site-www/src/content/tools/pub/cmd/pub-token.md

 Consider a scenario when you have a [dependency](/tools/pub/dependencies) hosted on a private repository.
-When you invoke `dart pub get`, the command _might_ return a prompt to provide credentials:
+When you use the `dart pub get` command, it _might_ return a prompt to provide credentials:

 ```console